sruthisripathi/nextpermjava/README.md

 python3 src/test/resources/api_tests.py 3
 ```

-The number that follows the test script name is the number of orders to create in the
-test.
 For these tests to work, you must follow the steps for [local development](#local-development).

 # Appendix